datafusion-contrib/datafusion-dft/README.md

     - Information from ExecutionContext / Catalog / ObjectStore / State / Config
   - Logs
     - Logs from `dft` and `DataFusion`
-  - Help (TODO)
-    - Documentation on functions / commands
-- Custom ObjectStore Support
+- `ObjectStore` Support
   - S3 with AWS default credentials
   - S3 with custom endpoint / provider (i.e. MinIO)
   - HDFS (TODO)
   - `ObjectStore` explorer.
 I.e. able to list files in `ObjectStore`
-- Custom Table Providers (if supported in SQL by DataFusion)
+- `TableProvider` data sources
-  - Delta Table (TODO)
+  - Delta Table => TODO
-  - Big Table
+  - Google Big Table => (currently in the bigtable branch which isnt up to date with latest DataFusion )
+  - ApiTable => Will allow treating API endpoints as tables by handling pagination and authentication.
+Currently being prototyped in [#85](https://github.com/datafusion-contrib/datafusion-tui/pull/85)
 - Preloading DDL from `~/.datafusion/.datafusionrc` for local database available on startup

 ## User Guide

 The interface is split into several tabs so that relevant information can be viewed and controlled in a clean and organized manner.
 When not writing a SQL query keys can be entered to navigate and control the interface.

-- SQL Editor: where queries are entered and results can be viewed
+- SQL Editor: where queries are entered and results can be viewed.
+Drawing inspiration from vim there are multiple modes.
   - Normal mode
     - `q` => quit datafusion-tui
     - `e` => start editing SQL Editor in Edit mode